jakekosowsky/nba-conference-comparison/README.md

 ## Simulation model

-A 10,000-run permutation model randomly reassigned 15 teams to each conference within every season, refit the playoff model, and recorded the conference coefficient.
+A 10,000-run permutation model randomly allocated 15 teams to each conference within every season, refit the playoff model, and recorded the conference coefficient.
 None of the simulated coefficients was as extreme as the observed value—an empirical probability below 0.01%.
-The gap is therefore extremely unlikely under random conference assignment and is statistically distinguishable at conventional significance levels.
+The gap is therefore extremely unlikely under random conference allocation and is statistically distinguishable at conventional significance levels.

 ![Permutation test](results/figures/conference_permutation_test.svg)